-Departure tax: \$35.00 though airport taxes are sometimes included in the ticket
+Departure tax: \$35.00 though airport taxes are sometimes included in the ticket.

 Internal flights: Domestic airport taxes may apply.
-(See section 8.10 on 'Airport Taxes').
+(See section 7.10 on 'Airport Taxes').

-Situated well within the tropics, Nicaragua has a typical tropical climate with high temperatures all year round.
-Temperatures are significantly modified by altitude - higher up in the Matagalpa region it can get fresh at night.
+Situated well within the tropics, Nicaragua has a typical tropical climate with high year round temperatures averaging 26-32°C. Being at higher elevations, the Matagalpa region is the one exception, where a more temperate climate means it even can get quite fresh in the evenings.